martinimarcello00/AN2DL24-projects/README.md

 ### Martian Terrain Semantic Segmentation 🪐🔍

-In this project, we developed an ensemble model for segmenting Martian terrain images.
+In this project, we developed an ensemble model for segmenting 64x128 grayscale Martian terrain images.
 The ensemble combines multiple U-Net models with custom enhancements to improve segmentation accuracy.